manics/infrastructure/ansible/idr-openstack.md

-# OpenStack Installation
+# OpenStack installation

+These instructions are designed for a proof-of-concept installation.
-These instructions were last tested with OpenStack Liberty, February 2016:
+They were last tested with OpenStack Liberty, February 2016:

     $ packstack --version
     packstack Liberty 7.0.0.dev1682.g42b3426

+## Installation of first all-in-one node

 Run `idr-initial.yml` and any other playbooks required for setting up the system such as `idr-gpfs-client.yml`.
 Run `idr-openstack.yml`.
 Reboot the system to ensure everything is up-to-date.

 Log in as a normal user (you do not need to be `root`).